thehacktour/jungledevs-challenge/README.md

 #### First it all, we'll download the project or clone it.

+### OBS: Docker is already done to be used, but...
+I prefer use just the way bellow and use Docker just for deploy!
+Go ahead!

 #### Now, we use `poetry` to do everything inside the project, so, if you dont have it in your machine, download it using this website:

 ##### - https://python-poetry.org/docs/